getporter/porter/CONTRIBUTING.md

    That cluster has a local registry running that you can publish to, and it will pull images from it, running on localhost:5000.
-1. Run the following command from the porter repository to build the Porter Agent image, and publish it to the test cluster's registry. `mage LocalPorterAgentBuild`.
+1. Run the following command from the porter repository to build the Porter Agent image, and publish it to the test cluster's registry. `mage XBuildAll LocalPorterAgentBuild`.
 1. Edit your AgentConfig in the Porter Operator and set it to use your local build of the porter-agent.

 ```yaml